kodendaal/kodendaal.github.io/_posts/2025-10-28-surrogates_optimization.md

 ---
-title:  "A step in the Right Direction: Surrogates and Optimization Workshop"
+title:  "A Step in the Right Direction: Surrogates and Optimization Workshop"
 mathjax: true
 layout: post
 categories: